better/jsonschema2db/README.md

 We use [JSON Schema](http://json-schema.org/) pretty extensively at [Better](https://better.com) to store complex data.
 Unfortunately the data is hard to query from SQL.
 To facilitate querying, this library converts objects stored in a JSON schema into flat Postgres tables with proper types.

+For instance, Better uses it to generate 50+ tables automatically, with millions of rows, from a very complex JSON schema that is 7000+ lines long.

 Only Postgres is supported at the moment, although it should be fairly simple to add other databases.

 Example